 - beautiful world with handmade locations with inhabitants who will tell you their story;

 Also, you could understand how the game looks like by watching videos

 Tangaria is very complex as all roguelikes.
 And could be arguably considered as the hardest of them all.
 You will die hundreds times, but ALWAYS because of your mistakes, not because of internet connection issues as in another MMORPGs with permadeath (for example, in Diablo 2 in 95% cases I died because of disconnects).

 Playing with another players in party great thing, but sometimes you could die because of your friend (carelessly opened door, triggred trap, awakened mosnters – and thats it); so you might consider to play alone while learning basics and start playing with other players in party at mid-game (30’s).
 Also it’s important to note, that Tangaria is solo-friendly game and if you like to be a lone wolf – you will have great time too.
 Learning curve quite balanced and you wouldn’t get more pain there then in NetHack.

 Tangaria based at powerful PWMAngband (2007) game engine which was derived from MAngband (1998) and also got some TomeNET (2001) features.
 All three games are in active development, got very special and unique gameplay, make sure to try them!
-PWMAngband got latest vanilla Angband core (tileset support, new ID/curses/traps systems, item management, etc), modern MAngband features (like a ‘time bubble’ which slow down a time when you are on low hp, making game almost turn-based while in danger), ‘Necklace of the Eye’ support (you could try to play the game in 3D mode or even VR), new gameplay mechanics like necromancy, summoning, etc.
+PWMAngband got latest vanilla Angband core (tileset support, new ID/curses/traps systems, item management, etc), modern MAngband features (like a ‘time bubble’ which slow down a time when you are on low hp, making game almost turn-based while in danger), new gameplay mechanics like necromancy, summoning, etc.

 What the difference between Tangaria and PWMAngband?